This article is all about the health risks forklift operators face on a daily basis.

 -

 Remove your wallet from your back pocket.
-Your back will adjust for the uneven seating surface, causing you to strain
+Your back will adjust to the uneven seating surface, causing you to strain

 Your muscles can get stiff and sore thanks to the amount of time you spend on a forklift.

-Steering, operating the hydraulic controls, and repetitive motion can cause strain in your shoulders.
+Steering, operating the hydraulic controls, and repetitive motion can cause strain on your shoulders.

 Keep these tips in mind to avoid muscle fatigue and shoulder pain: